Differentiable DG with Neural Operator Source Term Correction: A differentiable NODE-DG framework

-for a system of equations.
-For compressible Navier--Stokes equations, the output $\sb$ becomes $\sb=\LRp{s_\rho, s_{\rho u_1}, \cdots, s_{\rho u_d}, s_{\rho E}}^T$.
-This global approach can capture the variation of solution in global scale, but the dimensions of the input and the output become too large for multidimensional and high-fidelity simulations.
-Therefore, we devise a local neural network source function similar to a convolutional kernel.

-In a neural network, a convolution is a way to extract features by summarizing an image into fewer pixels.
-This is done by scanning a convolutional kernel with an $n\times n$ matrix (for $n \in \mathbb{N}$) across the image for each pixel.
-For DG methods, a local $D$-depth feed-forward neural network slides over the low-order solutions of all the elements and produces a local source approximation for each element,
+In a neural network, a convolution is a method used to extract features by condensing an image into fewer pixels.
+This is achieved by sliding a convolutional kernel, represented as an $n\times n$ matrix (for $n \in \mathbb{N}$), across the image for each pixel.
+Similarly, in this work we devise a convolution kernel for $S_\theta$, where a local$D$-layer feed-forward neural network slides over the low-order solutions of all the elements and produces a local source approximation for each element:

-for a scalar equation, and
+for a scalar equation and